In addition to Random Encounters

 - With the exception of the situations mentioned under "Set Encounters", the standard for battles in Zelda II The Adventure Of Link is that, while walking off-road, enemy sprites will appear and move about the map, and if you can avoid them then you won't go to the battle screen.
 They can also be skipped to an extent by walking onto the nearest road, because running into an enemy sprite on a road results in the battle screen that appears there not having any enemies, after which Link can easily walk away and continue exploring the overworld.

 - The Harry Potter games for Game Boy Color.
-Enemies are represented as small sparkling blue clouds, while bosses are shown as larger versions of the same.
+Enemies are represented as small sparkling blue clouds, whereas bosses are shown as larger versions of the same.
 You can avoid most random encounters, but bosses typically block progress until defeated.

 - Getsu Fuma Den has some enemy encounters triggered by running into their sprites on the overworld, though in most places they're impossible to avoid.